 - Women are more likely to admit to and seek help and emotional support from their network of friends when stressed (‘tend-and-befriend’), while men are more prone to bottling up their emotions and to seek more physical releases of their stress, for instance through exercise (‘fight-and-flight’).

-- To reduce vulnerability to the range of health issues that long-term stress can cause then seeking help, removing the cause of stress and exercise are all recommended – rather than turning to alcohol, cigarettes or food for comfort.
+- To reduce vulnerability to the range of health issues that long-term stress can cause then seeking help, removing the cause of stress, exercise and meditation are all recommended – rather than turning to alcohol, cigarettes or food for comfort.